elamaran619/amazon-quicksight-user-guide/doc_source/working-with-aws-vpc.md

 Amazon QuickSight is fully integrated with the Amazon Virtual Private Cloud \(Amazon VPC\) service\.
 Use this section to find how to configure Amazon QuickSight to access data in your VPC\.

 In Amazon QuickSight Enterprise edition, you can create connections to your VPCs from your AWS account's Amazon QuickSight subscription\.
 Each connection creates an elastic network interface in your VPC for Amazon QuickSight to send traffic to instances in your VPC\.
-When creating a data set, an Amazon QuickSight user uses a VPC connection using only private IP addresses to connect to an instance that is not reachable from the public internet\.
+When creating a data set, Amazon QuickSight accesses a VPC connection using only private IP addresses to connect to an instance that is not reachable from the public internet\.
+You can access VPCs that are located in the same AWS Region where you are using Amazon QuickSight to create analyses\.

 ## Create a Private Connection to Amazon VPC Using Amazon QuickSight<a name="private-connection-to-vpc-using-quicksight"></a>

 Use the following procedure to create a connection to a VPC\.
+Before you begin, you should understand your deployment of Amazon VPC in the AWS Region you are using: its subnets, and security groups, in relation to the destinations \(databases\) you want to reach from Amazon QuickSight\.

 1. In Amazon QuickSight, choose your profile icon at the top right of the screen, then choose **Manage QuickSight**\.
 From the menu at left, choose **Manage VPC connections**\.

    The **Account Settings** page appears\.
 Any existing private connections to VPCs display on this page\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/vpc-connections-managing.png)

 1. Choose **Add VPC connection** to add a new VPC connection\.

    On this page, you can also delete a VPC connection by using the delete icon\.
 You can change a VPC connection on this page by creating a new VPC connection and deleting the old one\.

 1. For **VPC connection name**, type a unique descriptive name\.
 This name doesn't need to be an actual VPC ID or name\.

 1. Type the subnet ID for **Subnet ID**, and type the group ID for **Security group ID**\.
 Make sure that the subnet and the security group are in the same VPC\.
+Also, make sure you are accessing a VPC that is in the same AWS Region where you are creating Amazon QuickSight analyses\.
+You can't use Amazon QuickSight in one AWS Region to connect to a subnet and security group that are in a different AWS Region\.
+More detailed requirements are provided in the following steps, and in [How Amazon QuickSight Connects to Your VPC](#vpc-how-does-quicksight-connect)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/vpc-connections-adding.png)

    If you need to locate information about the subnet and security group, do the following: